ManojkumarHK/FLTTask/README.md

 5. Install axios
 ## Application design
 ### Components
-1. Home : This components containes renge sliders where users can select the loan amount and number months.
+**1. Home** : This components contains renge sliders where users can select the loan amount and number months.
+This components gets it's data from API usin axios.
 It returns and displays rate of interest and how much monthly amount they have pay.